TribotRS/tribot-script-template/README.md

 ### Versioning
 The version to use is found by the following rules:
-* The task will always use the `scriptVersion` property if set
+* Check if a `scriptVersion` property is set, and use it if so
-* Otherwise, if there is a `scriptVersionIncrement` property, increment the current script version by that
+* Check if a `scriptBaseVersion` property is set, and use it if it is greater than the current version (to allow going from 1.33 -> 2.0, for example)
-* However, if there is a `scriptBaseVersion` property that is greater than the current version, use that instead of incrementing (to allow going from 1.33 -> 2.0, for example)
+* Check if a `scriptVersionIncrement` property is set, and increment the current script version by that amount (such as 0.01)
 * Finally, if no other rule matched, default to the same version the script was before